acham/spacefish/README.md

 Buckets can be re-used, and there are several algorithms for how free data buckets are allocated.
-Exactly one bucket allocation algorithm must be selected through CPPFLAGS in the Makefile.
+Exactly one bucket allocation algorithm must be selected through `CPPFLAGS` in the `Makefile`.

 This can be:
-* ALLOC_STEPS: Shared memory for file data is allocated from the OS as 1 GB steps, as needed by UFS.
-A UFS-wide "rough index" keeps track of approximately where the last bucket was allocated, and any process that needs a new buckets starts at the point and walks forward until it finds one.
+* `ALLOC_STEPS`: Shared memory for file data is allocated from the OS as 1 GB steps, as needed by SpaceFish.
+A SpaceFish-wide "rough index" keeps track of approximately where the last bucket was allocated, and any process that needs a new buckets starts at the point and walks forward until it finds one.
 When it does, the process sets the rough index to the index where it founds its free bucket.
-* ALLOC_ALL_RANDOM: "Random-and-walk" algorithm.
+* `ALLOC_ALL_RANDOM`: "Random-and-walk" algorithm.
   All "steps" are allocated at once.
 That is, shared memory does not grow as needed by UFS.
 A process that needs a free bucket starts at a random position in the logical array of all data buckets, and walks forward until it finds a free one.
-* ALLOC_ALL_ROUGH_INDEX: All steps are allocated at once.
+* `ALLOC_ALL_ROUGH_INDEX`: All steps are allocated at once.
-  Then, the "rough index" mechanism described in "ALLOC_STEPS" is used to obtain free buckets.
+  Then, the "rough index" mechanism described in `ALLOC_STEPS` is used to obtain free buckets.
-* ALLOC_ALL_PER_CORE_RANDOM: All steps are allocated at once.
+* `ALLOC_ALL_PER_CORE_RANDOM`: All steps are allocated at once.
   Before looking for a free bucket, a process checks its CPU number and from that determines a slice of the logical array of all buckets from which to allocate.
-In this "slice", the random-and-walk algorithm described in ALLOC_ALL_RANDOM is used to obtain a free data bucket.
+In this "slice", the random-and-walk algorithm described in `ALLOC_ALL_RANDOM` is used to obtain a free data bucket.
-* ALLOC_ALL_PER_CORE_ROUGH_INDEX: Each core only has a slice, as in above case;
+* `ALLOC_ALL_PER_CORE_ROUGH_INDEX`: Each core only has a slice, as in above case;
   however, inside its slice, the core uses the "rough index" method as a starting point to looking for a free bucket.

 Building
 --------

-select one bucket allocation algorithm listed above in the Makefile make
+1) select one bucket allocation algorithm listed above in the Makefile
+2)
+    make

 Running
 -------

+1) run:
-run: ./bin/daemon first
+        ./bin/daemon first

-To run an application over spacefish, use LD_PRELOAD=bin/libufs.so /path/to/application.
+2) To run an application over spacefish, set the LD_PRELOAD environment variable to ./bin/libufs.so.